Previous Version: October 18, 2016

 The Association shall have as its mission:

-“The Ontario Food Protection Association will represent industry, government and academia by bringing professionals together in a forum to promote, educate and communicate innovation in food safety.”
+“The Ontario Food Protection Association will represent all Food Industry commodities, service industries, government and academia by bringing professionals together in a forum to promote, educate and communicate Industry Best Practice and innovation in food safety and Sanitation.”
+(Rev. 01/04/16)

 The Association shall have for its objectives:

-2. To collect and distribute to its members and interested parties, information pertaining to sanitation and food safety.
+To collect and distribute new technologies, plant hygiene and best practice programs to its members and all Food Industry Commodities and Food Industry service providers, information pertaining to sanitation and food safety (Rev. 01/04/16).

 ARTICLE III AFFILIATION: